igor-dot-gz/logic/README.md

 The module contains the `AND`, `OR`, `NOT`, `NOR`, `NAND`, `XOR` and `XNOR` gates.
 To use it just type:
 `logic.`[gate]`(`[0/1]`, `[0/1]`)`
+The module can be arranged in any sequence to perform more complex calculations.

 ### other functions are:
 `logic.ver()` - current version